zackziegler95/chatbot/README.md

 It was natural for the `WireProtocol` class to also perform the reverse operation, converting structured data into a byte string, and for it to further parse the data into a list of string arguments.

 As far as the design of the protocol itself, it represents what we believe to be the minimum requirements for the application.
 Unlike a more general protocol like JSON, for the chat application all communication between the client and the server comes in the form of commands.
-There are only a handful of commands so it made sense to encode the command in a single byte.
-The message, on the other hand, could potentialy be quite large, so we opted for a variable length representation.
-Technically this leads to a upper limit on the message size, but given that we have 40 bytes to encode the message length one would have to be sending petabytes over the wire for this to be a problem.
+There are only a handful of commands, so it made sense to encode the command in a single byte.
+The message, on the other hand, could potentially be quite large, so we opted for a variable length representation.
+We technically require an unenforced upper limit on the message size, but given that 40 bytes are allocated for encoding the message length, one would have to be sending petabytes over the wire to reach this limit.